AtomSnow/icom_media_display/README.md

 - Use the following FFmpeg command to export frames from the video, scaling them down by a factor of 10 or your desired one (please do this, do not use absolute size, do not torture your server), and using the %d notation for the output filename `ffmpeg -i input.mp4 -vf "scale=iw/10:ih/10" output/%d.png` (create output folder before executing the command!)
 - Change the output folder to desired one, for example `Billy_Herrington`
 - Place it in `.config/EXILED/Plugins/IcomMediaDisplay/`
-- Use command play, for example `imd play Billy_Herrington`
+- Use command play, in this example `imd play Billy_Herrington`

 ## Credits
 - `ChatGPT` for the README, because I am lazy to write my own one.